The formation of Southern Peninsula Rescue Squad

 Since its humble beginnings the Squad has grown into a well respected marine search and rescue organisation.

-During its early days the SPRS had an agreement with Jayrow helicopters to utilise a Bell 47 helicopter contracted to fly newspapers to the peninsula for searches when not otherwise being used.
+During its early days SPRS had an agreement with Jayrow helicopters to utilise a Bell 47 helicopter contracted to fly newspapers to the peninsula for searches when not otherwise being used.

 This proved very successful and following a fundraising campaign the SPRS purchased its own Bell 47 J model helicopter for search and rescue purposes.